 Cemetery research can be an extremely useful tool used for understanding the lives of our ancestors.
 One of my museum projects is to update a database of war veterans who lived in Atikokan.
 Previously, a preliminary Excel spreadsheet was created through obituary and newspaper research, but it was inconclusive.
 Recently, during our spare time Adam and I walked through the two town cemeteries: Little Falls and Atikokan Cemetery, looking for veterans' final resting places.
 Some gravestones proudly boasted information, like the war they fought in, their rank and unit.
 Others were more non-descript.
 Unless you know about military and cemetery symbols it is easy to miss important information.
-Luckily for me, Adam has his PhD in Canadian Military history, and offered helpful insights into this type of research.
+Luckily for me, my fiancé Adam has his PhD in Canadian Military history, and offered helpful insights into this type of research.
 I thought that I would create a post of helpful tips for researchers wishing to research war veterans through this avenue.

 The Cross of Sacrifice

 Many Canadian veterans' grave markers have a mixed Latin/Celtic Cross, referred to as the Cross of Sacrifice.
 This cross is a commonwealth war symbol created by the Imperial War Graves Commission in 1918.
 Typically, when a cemetery has more than forty veteran graves, a large Cross of Sacrifice memorial is seen.
 This however, is not always the case.

 Emblems of Belief